furusystems/shaderblox/NOTES.md

 shader base variables should be prepended with _ to prevent conflicts with glsl variables

 we should be able to get rid of buildOverrides

+pragma extracting could do with a do-over, it probably shouldn't be handling the work of including the source